National Medal of Arts

 The National Medal of Arts is an award and title created by the United States Congress in 1984, for the purpose of honoring artists and patrons of the arts.
 A prestigious American honor, it is the highest honor given to artists and arts patrons by the United States government.
 Nominations are submitted to the National Council on the Arts, the advisory committee of the National Endowment for the Arts (NEA), who then submits its recommendations to the White House for the President of the United States to award.
 The medal was designed for the NEA by sculptor Robert Graham.

 Laureates

 In 1983, prior to the official establishment of the National Medal of Arts, through the President's Committee on the Arts and Humanities, President Ronald Reagan awarded a medal to artists and arts patrons.

 Recipients of the National Medal of Arts

 The National Medal of Arts was first awarded in 1985.
-It was most recently awarded in 2020.
+The ceremony was not held in 2021 or 2022 due to the COVID-19 pandemic therefore the 2021 recipients were given the award in 2023.